-I would like to explore this question in this short article and show whether "I love meat" is a logical argument or just a weak excuse to not live vegan.
+I would like to explore this question in this short article and show whether "I love meat" is a logical argument or just a weak excuse for not eating meat. live vegan.

-"I love meat" and could not give up the taste
+"I love meat" and couldn't give up the taste

-I, too, have loved meat for a large part of my life.
-But at some point I realized that the delicious taste is rather a weak argument for continuing to eat meat.
+I also loved meat for a large part of my life.
+But at some point I realized that the delicious taste was a rather weak argument for continuing to eat meat.

-I simply asked myself the following question: "Do I consider my taste buds more important than the life of an animal?" - like most of us, I too answered with a resounding "no. But since I was still eating a lot of meat and other animal products at that time, my values and my actions did not match.
+I simply asked myself the following question: "Do I think my taste buds are more important than the life of an animal?" - Like most of us, my answer to this was a resounding no. But as I was still eating a lot of meat and other animal products at the time, my values and my actions didn't fit together.
 Citing personal taste as an argument against a plant-based diet then felt like an inappropriate, strange and dishonest excuse, basically admitting that my taste buds are more important to me than the life of an animal.
-An animal that, just to satisfy my craving for meat, I let someone else kill.
-Also Cruelty to animals and the consequences for our planet I would accept through my meat consumption.
+An animal that I let someone else kill just to satisfy my craving for meat.
+Also Cruelty to animals and I would accept the consequences for our planet through my meat consumption.

-From that point on, I consciously cut back on my consumption of animal products and eventually stopped.
+From this point onwards, I deliberately cut back on my consumption of animal products and eventually stopped.
 Simple, so that my values and my actions fit together again.
 Fortunately, there are now countless plant-based meat alternatives, such as soy-based burger patties or pea-based schnitzel.
-They are identical in appearance, taste and even chewing sensation.
-This also makes it easier than ever to eat vegan today.
+They look, taste and even chew identically.
+This also makes it easier than ever before to eat vegan.

-Tip: If you're not completely convinced yet, be sure to check out these vegan documentaries on.
-I was finally won over by the Dominion film convinced, because it is simply brutally honest and shows real images from factory farming.
+Tip: If you're not completely convinced yet, then be sure to check out these vegan documentaries on.
+I was finally won over by the Dominion film because it is simply brutally honest and shows real images of factory farming.

 Love flesh and ignore sacrifice - this is selfishness

 I can totally relate if someone loves meat and has a hard time getting away from it.
 The taste of meat is great, I still say that today.
-But he was not the reason that I no longer eat animal products today.
-My main reason is that my own diet would have innocent and emotional victims, although it is absolutely not necessary.
-In addition Deforestation of the rainforests, the Climate change and all the others Environmental problems of our time.
-Resource-intensive livestock farming makes so many of humanity's challenges mammoth.
-And of course, the health aspects are also an important factor for me.
-All that, just for my taste experience?
+But it was not the reason why I no longer eat animal products.
+My main reason is that my own diet would have innocent and emotional victims, even though it is absolutely not necessary.
+Added to this are the Deforestation of the rainforests, the climate change and all the others Environmental problems of our time.
+Resource-intensive livestock farming makes so many of humanity's challenges a mammoth task.
+And of course the health aspects are also an important factor for me.
+All this just for my taste buds?
 That's selfish.

-"I love meat" is simply not a logical argument for knowingly exploiting and killing animals and destroying the planet on which we ourselves, as well as our children and grandchildren, must live.
+"I love meat" is simply not a logical argument for knowingly exploiting and killing animals and destroying the planet on which we ourselves and our children and grandchildren have to live.

-PS.: "I alone cannot change anything" is also such a popular argument.
-But every individual is an important part of the change.
-Take a look at the article about the Reasons for vegans not to drink milkto learn what you can do just by reaching for rice, oat or almond milk as an alternative to cow's milk.
+PS.: "I alone can't change anything" is another popular argument.
+But each individual is an important part of the change.
+Take a look at the article about the Reasons for vegans not to drink milkto find out what you can achieve simply by using rice, oat or almond milk as an alternative to cow's milk.